intarchboard/draft-iab-nemops-workshop-report/draft-iab-nemops-workshop-report.md

 ### Operator Feedback

 {{KELLER}} shared Deutsche Telekom’s perspective, emphasizing that while YANG models perform well for provisioning, they currently fall short in providing the operational stability required for validation.
-While the IETF service models, where available, are considered stable and in good condition, the OpenConfig device models were noted as lacking feature richness and stability.
+In their experience, the IETF service models (where available) were considered stable and in good condition, whereas the OpenConfig device models were noted as lacking feature richness and stability.
 In contrast, vendor YANG models are often more flexible and available in a more timely manner.
 Achieving fully closed-loop automated and autonomous networking will require a greater focus on observability, particularly through advancements in streaming telemetry with the "on-change" feature {{RFC9196}}.

 {{JIMENEZ}} discussed the challenges associated with the Software Defined Networking (SDN) Transport Automation Platform, including observability and analytics requirements, issues with data streaming, scalability, diverse models in heterogeneous multi-vendor environments, and mechanisms to secure the network management protocols.
 The presentation also emphasized how advancements in AI and machine learning, along with the potential adaptation of protocols designed for constrained environments, could drive the next evolution in network management.